 Manulife Centre - Valu Mart

 I'm extremely proud of myself at this point.
-I haven't spent a dime (I wouldn't have to pay for my Mont Blanc expense until I went to pick up my pencil), and I was nearing the
+I haven't spent a dime (I wouldn't have to pay for my Mont Blanc expense until I went to pick up my pencil), and I was nearing the end of my little adventure for the day.

 I was planning on making tuna pizza for dinner, so I needed to hit up a grocery store to pick up some ingredients.
 Tracy told me to go to Valu Mart, which was located in the lower floor at the back of the Manulife Centre.
 For those from the western part of Canada who are familiar with the monstrosity of Superstore, Valu Mart is the small grocery version that sells the Presidents Choice brands commonly carried by Superstore.